 - Faster processes.
-Customer portals that allow customers to submit applications, plans and documents and make payments when it’s convenient to them can actually encourage submission of more complete applications.
+Customer portals that allow customers to submit applications, plans, and documents and make payments when it’s convenient to them can actually encourage the submission of more complete applications.
 Without the need for follow-up questions, processes become more streamlined.
 What’s more, review processes can begin right away.

 Applications and payments made directly into the software also require much less staff time than applications submitted via email or regular mail.
 Over the course of hundreds of permit applications, this can greatly reduce permit and accounting staff hours required to input application information.
 Portals that allow customers to check their own permit and plan check status, look up reference documents and plans, etc., also consume less staff time.

 - More collaborative projects.
-Use of digital tools greatly enhances collaboration between agencies and developers and among different reviewing departments.
-When information is integrated online, development managers can more easily track critical projects and respond with real-time knowledge on project status.
+The use of digital tools greatly enhances collaboration between agencies and developers and among different reviewing departments.
+When information is integrated online, development managers can more easily track critical projects and respond with real-time knowledge of project status.

 - Higher staff engagement.
 Digitizing these processes helps shift staff away from monotonous key-entering and paper shuffling to more value-added tasks.
 This not only lowers the risk of errors but has the added benefit of boosting employee engagement.